 As you view the photo, to the left is Charlie Lyons standing in front of Alison Lyons who is addressing Her Majesty The Queen.
 Alison is reminding Her Majesty that she had met James Bond when she famously jumped out of a helicopter with him at the opening ceremony of the London Olympics.
 Alison then went on to say that where Q is the genius inventor behind James Bond's gadgets Charlie Lyons is the genius inventor in the world of wheelchair lifts.
 We are extremely grateful to the photographer taking this shot just as Her Majesty laughed at Alison's Joke.

-Charlie built a prototype and bring it to market.
-The first Sesame lift was installed in Merchant Taylor’s Hall, Threadneedle Street, London in 1996.
+Charlie built a prototype and the first Sesame lift was installed in Merchant Taylor’s Hall, Threadneedle Street, London in 1996.
 This lift is our oldest lift, still runs perfectly and is used about three times a week for disabled access for functions in the building.
 After the third lift, Steven Lyons, Charlie's son helped to build during University and joined the company thereafter.

 Threadneedle Street London with the Bank of England on the left hand side.
 Sesame have two wheelchair lifts now down this road including the front door of the Bank of England.